 Students can enroll in the spring, summer, or fall.
 PCC provides affordable tuition rates, financial aid opportunities, and comprehensive academic services.
 Through the PCC career center, students can receive resume help, career assistance, and virtual job shadowing opportunities.

-Haywood Community College is based in Clyde, North Carolina, and offers more than 30 programs, including online certificate and diploma programs in medical office administration.
+Haywood Community College is based in Clyde, North Carolina, and offers more than 30 programs, including online certificate and diploma programs in medical office administration (not to mention an associate degree program to boot).
 The programs prepare students for supporting roles in university hospitals, specialty health clinics, and medical laboratories.
-Graduates qualify to earn industry certifications from organizations such as the American Health Information Management Association.
+Graduates qualify to earn industry certifications from organizations such as the AAPC (American Academy of Professional Coders) and NHA (National Healthcareer Association).
 Many graduates continue their studies and earn degrees through HCC or other institutions.

 Students earning the medical office administration certification online complete 18 credits.
 The curriculum includes foundational classes in medical legal issues and insurance billing.
 Students learn to perform administrative office procedures, including processing appointments, orienting patients, maintaining records, and facilitating written and oral communications.
 The certificate program also explores patient interactions, emphasizing cultural influences and stressors that affect communication and care.